 Last Updated on by

-401(k)s are the retirement account that American are most familiar with.
+401(k)s are the retirement account that Americans are most familiar with.
 Employers offer 401(k)s as a benefit to employees, who can have money sent to the account straight from their paycheck.

 As an incentive to save, the government allows savers to deduct 401(k) contributions from their income when calculating taxes.
 How much you can save will depend on your income.